NewStrangeWorlds/BeAR/docs_src/sections/retrieval_setup.rst

 | ``Resume``
 |  If this is set to ``Y`` or ``1``, MultiNest will try to resume a previously started retrieval run.
 The files MultiNest
   needs to restart the nested sampling must all be present in the retrieval folder.
-This option is usefull if BeAR is run on a cluster with a strict time limit.
+This option is useful if BeAR is run on a cluster with a strict time limit.
 A restart can also be used if a previous MultiNest run was stopped at its maximum number of iterations.